AUTUMN MCKAY

 @autumnmckay

 Autumn McKay is a ceramic artist from Louisville, Kentucky.
 She received her BFA from the University of Louisville in 2017.
-Since then, she has attended craft schools as a work study and artist assistant, participated in residency programs, and recently studied as a post-bacc student at Indiana University Southeast (2021–23).
+Since then, she has attended craft schools as a work study and artist assistant, participated in residency programs nationally and internationally, and studied as a post-bacc student at Indiana University Southeast (2021-23).